charles-m-doan/distinction-space/content/Supportive/On_Usefulness.md

 ## V. Constraint Without Premature Closure

-MAF provides closure at the level of admissibility without closing inquiry at the level of structure.
+DC provides closure at the level of admissibility without closing inquiry at the level of structure.

 - Foundational regress is terminated.
 - Ontological exploration remains open.